redbadger/awesome-badger/chriswhealy/InsideJavaScript/Type Coercion/2/README.md

 }
 ```

-Here, we are relying on the fact that all non-zero integers coerce to `true`; thus as long as `n` remains greater than zero, the loop continues to run.
+Here, we are relying on the fact that all non-zero integers coerce to `true`; thus as long as `n` remains greater than zero, the condition evaluated by the `while` loop will always be `true`; therefore, the loop continues to run.

 ```javascript
 Stop when n = 0. n is now 4